PDFelement for the iPad: complete review

 Signatures

 You can create signatures for signing documents.
 PDFelement lets you adjust your pen thickness and colour.
 It is very easy to create a signature in the app.
 We don’t advise saving digital signatures in any app.
 It’s safer to delete your signature after signing documents.
-In case your device falls into the wrong hands, you don’t want anyone signing documents on your behalf without your consent.
+If your device falls into the wrong hands, you don’t want anyone signing documents without your consent.
 That is why we love the Add Temporary Signature feature in PDFelement.
-It is similar to creating a normal signature, except that the app doesn’t save temporary ones.
+It is similar to creating a normal signature, except the app doesn’t save temporary ones.

 Lasso tool

-The lasso tool in PDFelement only works on your annotations, not on the text or images in the PDF.
-It means you can’t extract sections of your PDFs out of the app.
+The lasso tool in PDFelement only works on your annotations, not the text or images in the PDF.
+This means you can’t extract sections of your PDFs from the app.
 You also can’t move selections across pages.

 PDF editing